fschuch/fschuch.com/content/slides/2021-x3d-dev-meeting/index.en.md

 {{< speaker_note >}}
 - But first, lets talk about the **toolbox**;
 - It is a Package designed to handle pre and post-processing in Python;
-- Actually, it is more like a Python wrapper, because it relies heavily on other Python tools;
+- Actually, it is more like a Python WRAPPER, because it RELIES HEAVILY on other Python tools;
 - For instance, the physical and computational parameters are built on top of TRAITLETS;
   - Together with a friendly user interface in IPywidgets;
 - And the Data structure is provided by Xarray, again with support for Plotting, Parallel computing and I/O;